-Cat — Is our cat.
-Cat has a real name, of course, but silly anonymity amuses me greatly, as you will discover.
+Best Cat — Is our cat.
+Best Cat has a real name, of course, but silly anonymity amuses me greatly, as you will discover.
 She likes precisely two people in the world (the one described in the entry above this one, and me) and exactly zero other cats.
 She is a calico, a ninja, a mighty hunter, and a fierce defender of the home.
 She is starting to get up there in age, but she will claw your face off if you mention it.
 We love her dearly.

 My Friend The Pharmacist — My second oldest friend, continuity-wise.
 Age-wise, he’s just less than a year younger than me, just younger enough that we were in separate grades in school.
 We met in elementary — he in fifth, me in sixth — and that’s a story unto itself, one that may or may not ever make into these pages.

 My Younger Sister — My oldest friend, continuity-wise, though I was too stupid to think of her in terms of friendship until I got much older and wiser.
 She is an artist, among other things, and one of the strongest people I know.
-Still, you’re most likely to find me giving her hell in these page, because siblings.
+Still, you’re most likely to find me giving her hell in these pages, because siblings.